 There’s a French-Canadian term for the latter: “Sirop de poteau,” which means, “wooden-pole syrup.”
 The explanation behind this term is flippant but funny: The genuine article comes from the sap of live maple trees, and the glucose-laden syrup in fun-shaped bottles taste as though they come from fence posts or telephone poles.

+Despite the spotlight on sugar-reduction and low-sugar diets, there's still a lot of interest in sweeteners.
+Maple sugar and maple syrup appeases those who are looking for a clean-label product, and still thrills those who want a satisfying, and deeply nostalgic taste.
 Plant-based sweeteners are taking the centre stage, these days.
-From vegans who do not want white granulated sugar that has been bleached and refined through animal bone char, to clean-label enthusiasts who want simple ingredients, maple sugar fits most needs.
+From vegans who do not want white granulated sugar that has been bleached and refined through animal bone char, to healthy eating enthusiasts who want simple ingredients, maple sugar fits most needs.

 Vegan bakeries like Sweets From The Earth use maple syrup as a thickener and a sweetener.
 Its use of maple is more than just a source of sugar; its distinctive taste is what sets it apart from beet sugar, unrefined cane sugar or date syrup as a sweetener.

 As Canadians, maple syrup is our heritage.
 It features in many treats from tarte à sucre (sugar pie) to the nationally recognized butter tart.
 Some tourism companies have even launched gourmet food tours that feature the butter tart as the focus of foodie-centric tourism.
 The butter tart is gaining international attention, too.
 Some Americans who wouldn’t have access to butter tarts in their local grocery stores or bakeries love an excuse to head north of the border and sample the surprisingly diverse variations of the butter tart.